rootcause0/gotur/README.md

 # gotur

-Gotur is a clone of 'Super Delivery' service Getir Feel free to contribute,there is no Code of Conduct for now.
+Gotur is a clone of 'Super Delivery' service Getir <br>
+Feel free to contribute,there is no Code of Conduct for now.

 ## Project setup